 Say no to body odor this summer with our simple tips

 Summer is here and just like us, you must also be excited this year, because winter 2020 was definitely unbearable and surprisingly very cold.
-We love everything about summers, the sunshine, the vibe, lawn dresses, swimming, cold beverages but there is one thing we hate about summers is, unfortunately, the fear of smelling bad.
+We love everything about summers, the sunshine, the vibe, lawn dresses, swimming, and cold beverages but there is one thing we hate about summers, unfortunately, the fear of smelling bad.

 A person’s body smell defines their personality.
-Most people even judge the other person by the way he or she smells which we are not in favor of but in reality a person’s body odor does define his or her lifestyle and habits.
+Most people even judge the other person by the way he or she smells which we are not in favour of but in reality, a person’s body odor does define his or her lifestyle and habits.

 Body odor is a bad smell that our body releases when we sweat.
-The source of this smell is the bacteria that usually live on our body and converts sweat into certain acids.
+The source of this smell is the bacteria that usually live in our bodies and convert sweat into certain acids.
 This process of conversion leads to this unpleasant smell which everyone labels as body odor.

 Body odor is a common problem for people who are in their puberty stage and if not taken care of at an early stage, the odor causing bacteria and gets worse with time.
 People who are overweight and are into spicy food, also go through this odor issue.
-Some medical problems in certain individuals can also result in making their body smell bad for a long period of time.
+Some medical problems in certain individuals can also result in making their bodies smell bad for a long period of time.

 Blood pressure and diabetes are two very common health issues and people who suffer from these problems usually complain of their body sweating and releasing unpleasant smells all the time.